Hot Rats: Recording

-Zappa used advanced recording equipment to create an album of outstanding technical and musical quality.
 The album was recorded on what Zappa described as a "homemade sixteen track" recorder; the machine was custom built by engineers at TTG Studios in Hollywood in late 1968.
 Additional tracks made it possible for Zappa to add multiple horn and keyboard overdubs.
 Only a few musicians were required to create an especially rich instrumental texture which gives the sound of a large group.
 It was this use of advanced overdubbing that was the main motivation for Zappa, who hated playing in a studio.